galaxyproject/training-material/topics/assembly/tutorials/mitochondrion-assembly/tutorial.md

 Outputs of MitoHiFi:
 - Final mitogenome (FASTA).
-Mitochondrial genome circularized and rotated to start at tRNA-Phe.
+The mitochondrial genome circularized and rotated to start at tRNA-Phe.
 - Final mitogenome (genbank).
 The final mitogenome annotated in GenBank format.
 - Final mitogenome annotation (png).
 The predicted genes in the final mitogenome.
 - Final mitogenome coverage (png).
 The sequencing coverage along the final mitogenome.